 As I sit here writing this blog post at the end of the second day of work to install antennas on our new tower, I can reflect back on some pretty memorable experiences.
 I have certainly learned a great deal during the last few days.

 The work began this past weekend with the final assembly and test of our 2m and 70cm beams.
-Both beams use mast mounted boom truss plates and I wanted to fully assemble these ahead of the installation on the tower to set the boom support lines to the proper length and give them a chance to stretch a bit.
+Both beams use mast-mounted boom truss plates and I wanted to fully assemble these ahead of the installation on the tower to set the boom support lines to the proper length and give them a chance to stretch a bit.
 To do this, we made a set of 10 ft test masts from some PVC electrical conduit.
 Shown here is our M2 2M18XXX 2m beam installed on the 3″ test mast.
 We also installed a short length of coax on the 2m beam so that we could check the antenna’s SWR performance prior to installation on the tower.

 Our M2 440-21ATV 70cm beam has a 14 1/2 ft boom and did not come with a boom support truss.
 I am using LMR-600 UltraFlex coax for the rotator loop and feedline connection to this antenna.
 LMR-600 UltraFlex coax has a good deal weight to it.
 To prevent the boom from sagging due to the weight of the coax, M2 Systems provided us with a custom boom truss setup which is shown installed on the test mast.
-This should improve the reliability of this antenna and was easy to install.
-I also installed jam nuts on the boom truss turnbuckles for the 70cm and 2m antennas to prevent them from coming loose once the they are on the tower.
+This should improve the reliability of this antenna and be easy to install.
+I also installed jam nuts on the boom truss turnbuckles for the 70cm and 2m antennas to prevent them from coming loose once they are on the tower.

 With this work done, we were ready for Matt and Andrew at XX Towers.
 They arrived on Monday morning and began by prepping the 70cm and 2m beams for installation on the tower.
 I made up feedline extensions to go from the M2 Pre-amp Systems for these antennas on the tower to the antennas.
 I made up the extensions using LMR-600 UltraFlex cable for the 70cm beam and LMR-400 UltraFlex cable for the 2m beam, both with crimp-on N-connectors.
-We are using a 2″ insulated mast extension (from M2 Systems) so that the 70cm beam does not “see” the mast which would adversely effect the antenna’s pattern.
+We are using a 2″ insulated mast extension (from M2 Systems) so that the 70cm beam does not “see” the mast which would adversely affect the antenna’s pattern.
 The 70cm beam is shown below installed on the fiberglass mast extension which is about 5 ft long.
-Matt attached the 70cm antenna, boom truss and feedline to the mast extension on the ground to minimize the work required on the tower.
+Matt attached the 70cm antenna, boom truss, and feedline to the mast extension on the ground to minimize the work required on the tower.
 He also attached the feedline to the 2m beam on the ground.

 Finally, noting the rubber element boots on the SteppIR antennas are prone to UV damage, Andrew covered all of the boots on our SteppIR DB36’s with a layer of electrical tape to give them some additional UV protection and extend their life.